 Pumpkin Soup Recipe

 The origin of pumpkin soup dates back to year 1804, to the time of Haitian Independence.
 To celebrate their independence from the French Colonists, Haitians created a unique soup from pumpkins.
-In Haiti, the soup is served to friends and family on the Independence Day to remember the freedom and also eaten regularly in families.
+In Haiti, the soup is served to friends and family on Independence Day to remember the freedom and also eaten regularly in families.

 Sourness is an important feature of the soup and that is added to the soup by rubbing sour lemon and oranges on the beef before cooking it.
 The authentic version of the soup consists of picklese, which is a spicy pickling vinegar originating from Haiti.